DchanSaito/AlgorithmTraining/README.md

 ##Author
 Copyright D. Saito.
 I allow anyone to use these programs.
-But I will not bear full responsibility for that.
+But I will not bear full responsibility for these programs.